aaronfox/AutomateTheBoringStuff/README.md

 AutomateTheBoringStuff

-This is just a collection of some Automate The Boring Stuff inspired scripts
+This is just a collection of some Automate the Boring Stuff inspired scripts